Aimal300/Aimal300/README.md

 # Hello, I'm Syed Aimal Shah
 <a href="[https://linkedin.com](https://www.linkedin.com/in/syed-shah-04696216a/)"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an IT professional experienced in Risk and Compliance in technology with a dedication to solving complex problems.
+If you haven't already, click the above button to check out my LinkedIn

 ## Objective